Bukit Ho Swee fire: Investigations

-Conspiracy
+Conspiracy theories

 The lack of a clear conclusion has led to speculation by some that the fire was started by the newly minted local government, led by the PAP.
 It was suggested that because the government faced difficulties in persuading residents to move out from their kampongs, it deliberately started this fire to forcibly move residents out.
 Purported evidence cited in support of this theory included the fact that even though the fire took place on a public holiday when many residents were home, the death toll remained relatively low.
 Others have dismissed this theory as "wild talk".
 These people argued that because the fire would have created a huge burden on the government to deal with the social fallout resulting from this event, it would not have made sense for the government to start this fire.

 Official sources largely do not refer to the unresolved cause of the fire and archival materials regarding the Bukit Ho Swee fire in government archives are difficult for researchers to access.
 Interviewees regarding the fire were wary about speculating on the reason of the fire, and distanced themselves from directly alleging arson, preferring to accept "due process of the law over the words between neighbours".
 Rumours about the causes of the Bukit Ho Swee fire remain a sensitive topic for decades.
 However, the death of Lim Kim San in 2006 brought the debate over the cause of the Bukit Ho Swee fire to the public sphere.